Ransomware has been all the rage lately. And it seems that every information security vendor says they can protect...

 More often than not, people don't realize that encryption comes with an integrity check, so implementing encryption to protect sensitive data may also generate integrity checks.
 The hardest part of data manipulation is that, if an enterprise doesn't have something to prove the integrity of the data, then it might require revalidation of all the data, or for labor-intensive steps to be taken in order to recreate the data.

-An enterprise could even add integrity checking to their custom applications to identify when data has been changed without authorization.
+An enterprise could even add integrity checking to their custom applications to identify unauthorized changes in data.
 For example, a checksum could be generated for each piece of high-value data inserted into a database, and then the data could be periodically checked to see if it matched the checksum, much like how an FIM works.

 Find out why data fidelity is important to enterprise security